NZR H class

-The NZR H class steam locomotive was a unique class of Fell locomotive used by New Zealand Railways (NZR) on the Rimutaka Incline, the 3 mi section of 1 in 15 (6.67 %) gradient between Cross Creek and Summit, over the Rimutaka Ranges.
+The NZR H class steam locomotive is a unique class of Fell locomotive used by New Zealand Railways (NZR) on the Rimutaka Incline, the 3 mi section of 1 in 15 (6.67 %) gradient between Cross Creek and Summit, over the Rimutaka Ranges.

 Introduction

 The first four H class locomotives were built for NZR by the Avonside Engine Company in 1875, and introduced on the Rimutaka Incline from its opening in 1877.
 They were named as Mount Cenis, Mount Cook, Mount Egmont, and Mount Tongariro.
 In 1886 two additional locomotives were introduced, built by Neilson and Company.
 The Neilson Locomotives were known as the Dreadnoughts.

 Design

 The locomotives worked on the Fell mountain railway system and had four horizontal driving wheels between the frames, gripping a centre rail and providing the extra adhesion needed for the climb.
 The outside engines drove the rear pair of coupled wheels of 32 in diameter, and the inside cylinders four spring-loaded grip wheels of 22 in diameter.
 On the descent, powerful hand-brakes bore against the centre rail, and brake vans with similar braking gear were interspersed at intervals in the train.
 The locomotives were never required to run at speeds higher than 15 mph, and their usual operating speed was between 4 and 6 mph ascending the incline, about 10 mph descending.